Normal subgroups in the Cremona group (long version): birational maps

 Both of them have self intersection $2,$ are contained in $W,$ and intersect $[H]$ positively; as explained in Remark \ref{rem:amplecone}, $[D_1]$ and $[D_2]$ are ample classes of $X_0$.
 Let $V$ be the plane containing $[D_1]$ and $[D_2],$ and $Q$ be the restriction of the intersection form to $V$.
 If $u$ and $v$ are integers, then

 because $[D_1]\cdot [D_2] = 4$.
 This quadratic form does not represent $0,$ because its discriminant is not a perfect square.
 From Lemma \ref{lem:PellFermat}, there is an isometry $\phi$ of $V$ with an eigenvalue $\lambda(\phi)>1$.
-An explicit computation shows that the group of isometries of $Q$ is the semi-direct product of a cyclic group $\Z,$ generated by $\phi,$ with
+In fact, an explicit computation shows that the group of isometries of $Q$ is the semi-direct product of the group $\Z/2\Z$ generated by the involution which permutes $[D_1]$ and $[D_2]$ and the cyclic group $\Z$ generated by the isometry $\phi$ defined by

-and the group $\Z/2\Z$ generated by the involution which permutes $[D_1]$ and $[D_2]$.
 The second iterate of $\phi$ is equal to the identity modulo $2$.
 Coble's theorem (Theorem~\ref{thm:coble}) now implies that there exists a unique automorphism $g$ of $X$ such that \begin{enumerate} \item $g_*$ coincides with $\phi^2$ on $V$; \item $g_*$ is the identity on the orthogonal complement $V^\perp$. \end{enumerate} The dynamical degree of $g$ is the square of $\lambda(\phi),$ and is equal to $7+4\sqrt{3}$.
 Properties $(i)$, $(ii)$, and $(iii)$ of Proposition \ref{pro:auto-good} are satisfied.
 Thus, large powers of $g$ generate non trivial normal subgroups of the Cremona group:

 \begin{thm} Let ${\mathbf{k}}$ be an algebraically closed field.
 Let $X$ be a generic Coble surface defined over ${\mathbf{k}}$.
 There are hyperbolic automorphisms of $X$ that generate non trivial normal subgroups of the Cremona group $\Bir(X_{\mathbf{k}})=\Bir(\P^2_{\mathbf{k}})$. \end{thm}